ArohanGit/GithubCLI/README.md

 $ git config --global user.email "<your e-mail>"

 # --4
 # Once the above steps have been completed, you'll be ready to connect to a remote repository.
 To find the repository address, go to a repository on GitHub and click the Clone or download repository link to get the address.
-For example, we've created a repository called "example" at https://github.com/ArohanGit/GithubCLI.git address.
+For example, we've created a repository called "GithubCLI" at https://github.com/ArohanGit/GithubCLI.git address.
 Copy the address to your clipboard.

 # --5
 # Once copied go back to the command line and type the following command, where <URL> is the address you copied.
 To paste that address into the command line right-click in the command line window and click paste.